 Paid tiers become accessible once investors put $100K+ in their Personal Capital account.
 Investment fees start at .89% of the value of assets under management.

 Summary: While Personal Capital has basic free financial planning tools, it’s probably best for people who are looking to pay for personalized financial advice.

-Mint: A Straightforward Budgeting Tool
+Mint: A Straightforward Budgeting App

 Mint is equipped to safeguard user data with security scanning during data transfers, multi-factor authentication, and remote deletion.

-Summary: Mint is a good basic budgeting platform for people who need help tracking where their money is going and planning for expenses.
+Summary: Mint is a good budgeting platform for people who need help tracking where their money is going and planning for expenses.